eu-digital-green-certificates/dgc-gateway/README.md

 keytool -importcert -alias dgcg_trust_anchor -file cert_ta.pem -keystore ta.jks -storepass dgcg-p4ssw0rd
 ```

 Put the created ta.jks file in the "certs" directory of dgc-gateway.
-(Create directory if not already existing)
+If you are using the Docker image then this folder must
+be in the root directory of your local workspace (on the same level as this readme file).
+Create directory it does not already exist.

 #### Create Database